MPC-implementation/Model_Predictive_Control_Acado/README.md

-# Vehicle-Dynamics-and-Control
+# Model predictive control
-Vehicle dynamics and control project for autonomous driving.
-It uses c++ and udacity vehicle simulator.
-All the meterials such as basic code are from [self driving car engineer course](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) git-hub.
-I just used the environment to study MPC controller for lateral control.
+Model predictive control project for longitudinal and lateral control of the autonomous vehicles.
+It uses udacity vehicle simulator. [self driving car engineer course](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013)
 - - -
 ### Getting started
 These instructions will help running this project on your local machine.

 #### Prerequisites
 ##### 1. Basic environment
 Please install all the dependencies first by using this  [repository](https://github.com/udacity/CarND-MPC-Project) which is for self-driving car engineer course of udacity.
 ```
 cmake >= 3.5
 -std=c++11